TaniaBmGuedes/Muscle-map/README.md

   ▎ if you want to drive the rendering yourself.
   ▎ - Configurable gender silhouette, color ramp, scale, and labels ▎ (localizable).
-  ▎
-  ▎ Built on top of react-native-body-highlighter and packaged with ▎ react-native-builder-bob (CommonJS, ESM, and TypeScript types).
-The repo ▎ also contains an Expo demo app that uses the library.